vibhansa-msft/smriti/README.md

 Use SmritiPatal if you wish to create a pool of blocks with different sizes.

-GC Avoidance: By storing the []byte slices returned by mmap in the allMappedBlocks map (keyed by their underlying memory address), the Go runtime maintains a reference to these slices, preventing their headers from being garbage collected while the mmap'd memory is still active.
+GC Avoidance: By storing the []byte slices returned by mmap in the reference map (keyed by their underlying memory address), the Go runtime maintains a reference to these slices, preventing their headers from being garbage collected while the mmap'd memory is still active.
 This allows explicit munmap calls when blocks are deallocated.